compiler-research/compiler-research.github.io/_posts/2025-05-18-Supporting-STL-concurrency-primitives-in-clad.md

 ## Problem description

 `Clad` is a plugin for automatic differentiation for the `clang` compiler.
-Automatic differentiation is a term for multiple techniques of deriving a mathematical function non-analytically.
-Some of the ways of doing this include simply calculating the derivatiev numberically or by deriving a function by a set of rules, symbolically.
+Automatic differentiation is a term for multiple techniques of deriving a mathematical function analytically.
+Some of the ways of doing this include simply calculating the derivative numerically or by deriving a function by a set of rules, symbolically.

 `Clad` provides an interface that returns an object that containd the derivative of a given function.
 There might be problems with some functions, if they are to be derived.
 For example, one would not derive `printf`,  and neither would they derive `std::tread` - those are exceptions, and should be handled differently from mathematical  functions.